mohamedmansour/reload-all-tabs-extension/README.md

    don't want it.
  - You can reload all tabs from the context menu.
 You can disable it too if you don't like it.
- - You can customize the preference whether to refresh all windows, pinned tabs or just the current one, as well as all tabs to the right or left.
+ - You can customize the preference whether to refresh all windows, pinned tabs, tab groups, or just the current one, as well as all tabs to the right or left.
  - You can have it reload tabs on startup.
  - You can optionally bypass cache while reloading.